 The principle of involvement also guides the cognitive and behavioral evaluation of these advanced capacities.
 At the outset, participatory and survey research methods will identify target persons’ deficits and needs; experimental research will evaluate prototypes with lab participants; followed by evaluation in the natural test beds of older adults’ daily living.

 The motion planning problem – how to move a robot from a start pose to a goal pose, without colliding with any obstacles – is critical to designing robots that operate in real environments.
 However, despite decades of research on this topic, software motion planners still take seconds to find a single plan, while recent efforts with GPUs have improved that, but can still take hundreds of milliseconds (and hundreds of Watts of power) to find a single plan.

 In collaboration with computer architect Professor Dan Sorin at Duke ECE and his students, we have recently developed a new approach that builds custom circuitry that exploits the massive parallelism present in the problem to achieve real-time motion planning.
 This approach was able to find motion plans for real robot problems in less than one millisecond, while consuming far less power than a GPU (or even a CPU).

 Making Telepresence More Human

 Telepresence robots have a reputation for being impersonal.
 Most have a small screen that embodies the presenter as a “talking head” incapable of full human gesture and interaction.
 Some people go so far as to dress Telepresence robots to hide their frames.
-This prototype explores what happens if you extend the robot’s screen size to almost the size of a full human.
+This research explores what happens if you extend the robot’s screen size to almost the size of a full human or build telepresence into the form of a small table.
 How does the interaction with the robot change?